codeigniter4/CodeIgniter4/user_guide_src/source/concepts/services.rst

 Since the services file is a very simple class, it is easy to make this work.

 A good example is the ``renderer`` service.
-By default, we want this class to be able to find the views at ``APPPATH.views/``.
+By default, we want this class to be able to find the views at ``APPPATH . views/``.
 We want the developer to have the option of changing that path, though, if their needs require it.
 So the class accepts the ``$viewPath`` as a constructor parameter.
 The service method looks like this: